devAmoghS/Machine-Learning-with-Python/README.md

 * Implemented Naives Bayes Classifier to filter spam messages on SpamAssasin Public Corpus
 * Churn Prediction Model for banking dataset using Keras and Scikit-Learn
 * Implemented Random Forest from scratch and built a classifier on Sonar dataset from UCI repository
+* Simple Linear Regression in Python on sample dataset